 CAN SOMEONE'S CRIMINAL RECORD AFFECT THEIR TRAVEL PLANS?

 The short answer is: maybe.
 You will need to check with the countries you plan to travel to, and verify with their embassy or consulate if your criminal history (especially felony convictions) could affect your ability to enter their country.
-As an example, if you have a DUI conviction on your record, no matter how long ago, you could be prevented from entering Canada.
+As an example, if you have a DUI conviction on your record (misdemeanor or DUI), no matter how long ago, you could be prevented from entering Canada.
 Do not assume that something that took place 20 years or more in the past would not be an issue.

 CAN I travel with MY PRESCRIPTION MEDICATIONS?